-Asia-Africa-Europe-1 Consortium, which owns one of the world's largest consortium cable systems, has selected Infinera's coherent 800G Infinera to boost connectivity across European, Asian, African and Middle Eastern markets.
+Asia-Africa-Europe-1 (AAE-1) Consortium, which owns one of the world's largest consortium cable systems, has selected Infinera's ICE6 coherent 800G solution Infinera to boost connectivity across European, Asian, African and Middle Eastern markets.

-Optical networking business Infinera says AAE-1's submarine upgrade will double the current capacity, providing in excess of 100 Tb/s and making it the largest-scale submarine upgrade in history.
+Optical networking solutions business Infinera says AAE-1's submarine upgrade will double the current capacity, providing in excess of 100 Tb/s and making it the largest-scale submarine upgrade in history.

-AAE-1's cable system spans 25,000 kilometres of submarine terrestrial networks. connecting 19 countries led by a consortium of 19 leading operators.
+AAE-1's cable system spans 25,000 kilometres of submarine and terrestrial networks. connecting 19 countries led by a consortium of 19 leading operators.
 Infinera has been charged with increasing its submarine network capacity and provide diverse, resilient connectivity across the three continents.

-Unlike other cable systems, AAE-1 terminates at two points presence in Singapore enhanced route diversity and is the only next-generation cable that extends farther into Asia via diverse terrestrial routes across Thailand to provide connectivity to Vietnam, Cambodia and Hong Kong.
+Unlike other cable systems, AAE-1 terminates at two points of presence in Singapore for enhanced route diversity and is the only next-generation cable that extends farther into Asia via diverse terrestrial routes across Thailand to provide connectivity to Vietnam, Cambodia and Hong Kong.

-This unique routing enables AAE-1 to deliver one of the lowestlatency routes between Kong, India, the Middle East, Africa, and Europe.
+This unique routing enables AAE-1 to deliver one of the lowestlatency routes between Hong Kong, India, the Middle East, Africa, and Europe.

-Infinera further adds that by upgrading with its fifth-generation ICE6 technology on the GX Series Compact Modular Platform, AAE-1 can leverage a submarine optical network solution that features the highest level of spectral efficiency, long-codeword probabilistic constellation shaping (LC-PCS), Nyquist subcarriers, ability to seamlessly upgrade its line system to enable L-band transponders on some of terrestrial network segments.
+Infinera further adds that by upgrading with its fifth-generation ICE6 technology on the GX Series Compact Modular Platform, AAE-1 can leverage a submarine optical network solution that features the highest level of spectral efficiency, long-codeword probabilistic constellation shaping (LC-PCS), Nyquist subcarriers, and the ability to seamlessly upgrade its line system to enable L-band transponders on some of its terrestrial network segments.